rohityadav226/Sentiment-Analysis/README.md

 <h4><b>Dataset Description:</b> There are 198,502 reviews in total spanning May 1996 - July 2014.</h4>
 <h4><b>This dataset includes below mentioned variables:</b></h4>
 <ol>
-•	reviewerID - ID of the reviewer
+reviewerID - ID of the reviewer<br>
-•	asin - ID of the product
+asin - ID of the product<br>
-•	reviewerName - name of the reviewer
+reviewerName - name of the reviewer<br>
-•	helpful - helpfulness rating of the review
+helpful - helpfulness rating of the review<br>
-•	reviewText - text of the review
+reviewText - text of the review<br>
-•	overall - rating of the product
+overall - rating of the product<br>
-•	summary - summary of the review
+summary - summary of the review<br>
-•	unixReviewTime - time of the review
+unixReviewTime - time of the review<br>
-•	reviewTime - time of the review (raw)
+reviewTime - time of the review (raw)<br>
 </ol>